amoffat/HeimdaLLM/docs/source/blog/posts/safe-sql-execution.rst

 .. figure:: /images/bridge-of-death.jpg

-    "What do you mean?
-An African or European swallow?"
+    "An African or European swallow?"

-An AI guard is a system of additional AI post-processing that happens on untrusted queries.
-The purpose is to constrain the untrusted query to stay within some boundaries, or to ensure that the query does not reveal some information.
-Think of it as an assistant that looks at a query and attempts to determine if it is being tricked into doing something that it has been instructed not to do. `See a live demo.
+An AI guard is a system of prompt augmentation and AI post-processing on untrusted input.
+The purpose is to constrain the untrusted input to stay within some boundaries, or to ensure that the input does not attempt to reveal some information.
+Think of it as an assistant that looks at input skeptically to see if it is being tricked into doing something that it has been instructed not to do. `See a live demo.
 <https://gandalf.lakera.ai/>`_

 In the context of SQL safety, an AI guard may be instructed to not allow certain tables